 The sections below describe the many ways that the Career Center partners with faculty by providing programmatic support, access to online career resources, and helpful tips as you guide and advise your students.
 We look forward to working with you!

-Spring 2021 Update: The majority of our services will be offered virtually, including individual career advising appointments and quick questions, which will be held by phone or Zoom meeting.
-All programming and events will take place in a virtual format.
+Fall 2021 Update: Our services will be offered in a hybrid format, with information forthcoming about individual career advising appointments and quick questions.
+The majority of our programming and events will take place in a virtual format for Fall 2021.

 Don’t Cancel a Class — We’ll cover your class time with a career-related workshop

 While creating your syllabi, you don’t need to cancel classes to work around your conference schedule.
 The Career Center will cover your class time with a career-related workshop.
 Possible topics include:

 - Interview Skills

 To request a Career Program, please complete this short form with your contact information and some details about your class.
 We require at least two weeks notice to schedule a workshop.